FredKSchott/snowpack/packages/@snowpack/plugin-build-script/README.md

 # @snowpack/plugin-build-script

 A Snowpack plugin to build files in your application using any CLI tool.
-This plugin passes matching files as input to a custom CLI command, and returns the output response as the build result.
+This plugin passes matching files as input to a custom CLI command and returns the output response as the build result.
 This is useful for connecting a custom CLI or when no Snowpack plugin exists for a favorite build tool.

 Note: All Snowpack < v2.6 `build:*` scripts now use this plugin behind the scenes.